CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/translate-guide.md

 If you completely translate all the language files for a CoalaWeb extension that includes a **Pro** version I'll send you a copy of the Pro version for free.
 When I release an update if you translate the newly added language strings I will also send you a copy of the Pro version.

-For the CoalaWeb Core extensions you obviously get to use it in your chosen language and you will also get a warm fuzzy feeling for helping out the community.
+For the CoalaWeb Core extensions you obviously get to use it in your chosen language and on top of that you will get a warm fuzzy feeling for helping out the community.

 ### Need more help?